 Accessing incidental learning involves an accumulation of knowledge.
 This inconclusive list of awareness or skills are enhanced when incidental learning opportunities are accessible.

 - College/Career Planning

 The more full or immediate access there is to incidental information, the more options are available to participate.
 Moreover, the participation would include assuming various roles in conversations rather than being limited to the bystanding role (see diagram).
 Such access provides opportunities for connectedness and knowledge reconstruction.
 Accessing incidental learning opportunities influences how one perceives her/his sense of community membership, where s/he can be more inquisitive and contributing or sharing ideas and talents.

 Parents, teachers, SSPs, and administrators should engage in discussions, during Individual Education Program (IEP) meetings, and request that accessible incidental learning opportunities should be created beyond classroom instruction.
 Such decisions cannot be based on staff availability, funding, or convenience.
-Considerations should include hiring qualified Deaf and hard-of-hearing personnel and promoting environments that would encourage a high concentration of deaf* students, where there are more opportunities for members to share a common, intelligible, and accessible language.
+Considerations should include hiring qualified Deaf and hard-of-hearing personnel and promoting environments that would encourage a critical mass of deaf* students, where there are more opportunities for members to share a common, intelligible, and accessible language.
 A strategy might be an implementation of a center program where deaf* students from neighboring districts converge.